Imgur/imgurpython/README.md

 imgurpython
 ===========

 A Python client for the [Imgur API](http://api.imgur.com/).
-Also includes a friendly demo application.
 It can be used to interact with the Imgur API in your projects.

 You must [register](http://api.imgur.com/oauth2/addclient) your client with the Imgur API, and provide the Client-ID to